dslab-epfl/svshi/svshi/documentation/documentation.md

 Let us start with some background about symbolic execution.

 Symbolic execution is a different way of executing a program.
-Most of interpreters run program with concrete values (an integer would have the value 42 for example).
+Most of interpreters run program with concrete values (an integer would have the value 42, for example).
 When symbolically executing a piece of software, each variable takes a symbolic value which is a range of values that this variable could possibly take in a concrete execution.
 This way, a symbolic execution explores multiple (sometimes even all) possible concrete execution paths at once.

 To explore paths, a symbolic execution engine adds at each branch a _path constraint_ that represents the conditions that must hold for the symbolic values of variables for that path to be followed.
-An execution path in the program is feasible if the set of all paths constraint (that is called the _path condition_) is satisfiable.
+An execution path in the program is feasible if the set of all paths constraint (called the _path condition_) is satisfiable.

 Let us take an example.
-In Fig. 5, the `abs` function has one branch.
+In Figure 5, the `abs` function has one branch.
 The symbolic execution will generate two path constraints, one for the `then` branch which is `x >= 0` and one for the `else` branch which is `x < 0`.
 This program also has two paths and both have a path condition that is satisfiable.

 A symbolic execution engine will choose different satisfiable paths until the whole paths space is covered.

 By using symbolic execution, it is possible to find faulty paths even if the probability of taking them during concrete execution is extremely low.

-For example, again in Fig. 5, in the `succ` function, the symbolic execution will generate the path condition `x == 42768` and immediately detects that the path has a satisfiable path condition and therefore will directly find this faulty path.
+For example, again in Figure 5, in the `succ` function, the symbolic execution will generate the path condition `x == 42768` and immediately detects that the path has a satisfiable path condition and therefore will directly find the faulty path.
 Whereas a concrete execution with random value for argument `x` only has 1 chance over 2^32 of finding this faulty path.

 <figure align="center">
   <img src="res/symbolic_execution_example_functions.png" alt="Absolute value and faulty successor functions" width="60%"/>